 Cayuga Center for Healthy Living is a multidisciplinary program that offers patients programs to help them adopt healthy lifestyle habits in a safe and welcoming environment.
 Its programs include medically supervised weight management, nutrition counseling, exercise transition program, bariatric surgery support, diabetes education, cardiac rehabilitation, stress management and tobacco cessation.
 Residents will rotate in these programs in order to learn how to best assist patients in lifestyle change.
 Learn more.

-The Care Connections Clinic was designed to bridge the gap between inpatient and outpatient settings and serve as an extension of the hospitalist team.
+Cayuga Primary Care – Internal Medicine Resident Clinic was designed to bridge the gap between inpatient and outpatient settings and serve as an extension of the hospitalist team.
 We also aim to capture patients who make contact with the medical system through the emergency department or urgent care and do not have stable follow up.
-The CCC serves as a failsafe for patients struggling to access medical care and ultimately deploys patients to Primary Care physicians in the community.
-Residents will rotate to the CCC for a year-long longitudinal experience scheduled during their ambulatory medicine blocks.
+The clinic serves as a failsafe for patients struggling to access medical care and ultimately deploys patients to Primary Care physicians in the community.
+Residents will rotate to the Internal Medicine Resident Clinic for a year-long longitudinal experience scheduled during their ambulatory medicine blocks.

 Cornell Health at Cornell University